statgen/sequencing_comparison/README.md

 4. The final BCF files with DP information for each CDS base-pair and each sample are located in `results/merged` folder.

+## B. Subset VCF and normalize variants

+### Setup

+1. Make sure that the latest versions of `bcftools` and `tabix` are installed.
+2. Download the latest Nextflow from `https://www.nextflow.io`.

+### Run

+1. cd into `coverage` directory
+2. edit `nextflow.config` file:

+   `bams_list_path` -- Same file as in coverage computation: points to the file were each line is a whitespace delimited tuple: sample name, absolute path to  the corresponding BAM/CRAM file.

+   `vcfs` -- path to VCF or BCF files with genotype information.
+Files must include both PASS and QC failed variants.

+   `reference_path` -- points to FASTA file (`*.fa`) with genome reference.
+File must be indexed (ie. the corresponding `*.fai` should in the same directory)

+   `bcftools` -- path to `bcftools` executable

+   `tabix` -- path to `tabix` executable

+   Edit other options related to SLURM or local execution as needed.

+3. Run `nextlow run Subset.nf`.
+Preferrably run from `tmux` session.
+When crashed (e.g. SLURM node failure) use `nextflow run Subset.nf -resume`.

+4. The final BCF files with normalized variants are located in `results/` folder.